enriquegonzalezgutierrez/numista/README.md

 ## 🏛️ Project Architecture

-The project follows a Domain-Driven Design (DDD) inspired structure.
-The core business logic resides in `src/Collection`.
+The project follows a Domain-Driven Design (DDD) inspired structure and is tested to ensure code quality and stability.

+### Automated Testing

+- **Strategy:** We focus on a combination of Unit and Feature tests to cover our core business logic.
+- **Unit Tests:** Located in `tests/Unit`, they verify individual classes in isolation (e.g., Managers).
+- **Feature Tests:** Located in `tests/Feature`, they test the integration of different parts of the application, including model relationships and observer logic, by interacting with an in-memory test database.

 ### Image Management